thomasjbradley/gridifier/README.md

 Gridifier is licensed under the [New BSD license](LICENSE.txt).

 Some of the output code is copyright [Yahoo!
-Inc.](http://purecss.io/)
+Inc.](http://purecss.io/).

+Some of the output code is inspired by [Foundation](http://foundation.zurb.com/).

 [Paper icon](http://thenounproject.com/term/paper/29062/) copyright Yazmin Alanis.